h2oai/sparkling-water/doc/tutorials/h2oframe_as_data_source.rst

 Reading from H2O Frame
 ^^^^^^^^^^^^^^^^^^^^^^

-Let's suppose we have H2OFrame ``frame``.
+Let's suppose we have an H2OFrame ``frame``.

-There are two ways how dataframe can be loaded from H2OFrame in
+There are two ways in which the dataframe can be loaded from H2OFrame in PySparkling:
-PySparkling:

 .. code:: python